Highlights of the Program

 13:55 - 14:00

-Q&A SESSION ON FAMILY-GUIDED PEDIATRIC VIRTUAL CARE
+Q&A SESSION ON PRIVACY AND ETHICAL PROTOCOLS IN VIRTUAL CARE

 14:00 - 14:25